 Race is one of the strongest predictors of life expectancy, economic outcome, and health disparities.
-Today, Black, Brown, and low-income communities lack equitable access to clean and affordable heat, power, and water in their communities.
-Anti-Black policies have caused systemic disinvestment and concentrated poverty and pollution in Black, Brown, and low-income communities, also known as environmental racism.
+Today, Black and Brown communities and communities with lower incomes lack equitable access to clean and affordable heat, power, and water in their communities.
+Anti-Black policies have caused systemic disinvestment and concentrated poverty and pollution in Black and Brown communities and communities with lower incomes, also known as environmental racism.
 This puts these communities at a higher exposure to pollution and environmental hazards.

-Our research shows us is that nearly 90 percent of low-income homeowners in Chicago report being energy insecure, which means they cannot pay their electric, gas, and water bills.
+Our research shows us is that nearly 90 percent of homeowners with lower incomes in Chicago report being energy insecure, which means they cannot pay their electric, gas, and water bills.

 This issue is at the heart of what we do.
-We are fighting every day to break the link that denies equitable energy access to Black, Brown, and low-income communities across the country.
+We are fighting every day to break the link that denies equitable energy access to Black and Brown communities and communities with lower incomes across the country.

 Fighting climate change while supporting equity.

 In the face of climate change, we must focus on making meaningful change that reflects the values, needs, and priorities of communities who are most affected by anti-Black policies.

 Many of today’s climate solutions provide limited options for people who experience energy insecurity.
-As policy influencers and innovators, we are actively working with Black, Brown, and low-income communities to inform decision makers of these challenges and influence climate solutions.
+As policy influencers and innovators, we are actively working with Black and Brown communities and communities with lower incomes to inform decision makers of these challenges and influence climate solutions.

 We believe that climate solutions that address the needs of our most impacted communities should include: